EmFib/music_for_the_future/README.md

 |  3 | valence         |           0 |        2 |        2 | (2, 0, 2) | ARIMA(2,0,2)  |    -627.919 |
 |  4 | energy          |           0 |        5 |        2 | (5, 0, 2) | ARIMA(5,0,2)  |    -690.871 |

-I then used the values of p and q provided in this table for any modeling involving that feature for that year's data.
+I then used the values of _p_ and _q_ provided in this table for any modeling involving that feature for that year's data.

 Similarly, when I got to SARIMA modeling, I searched for the best values for the seasonal orders.
-I used the `find_sarima_parameters` function to find the values for P,D, and Q that yielded the lowest MAE.
+I used the `find_sarima_parameters` function to find the values for _P_,_D_, and _Q_ that yielded the lowest MAE.

 #### _Models!_